 Pressure ulcer development in hospital is also measured through data collection for the national 'safety thermometer' and results are monitored internally through the clinical governance group and quality and governance committee.
-We believe this data is as described for the following reasons:

 - QVH has designated single sex ward areas - QVH is able to adapt washing and toilet facilities to deliver single sex accommodation - Any decision to mix in clinically justifiable circumstances is taken by a senior manager.